Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 python -m src.orchestration.flows
 ```

-The current Prefect flow wraps the existing feature pipeline as one tracked flow/task.
-This confirms the pipeline can be orchestrated and monitored through Prefect.
-A future improvement is to split the flow into smaller tasks for EIA ingestion, weather ingestion, feature generation, validation, output writing, and run summary generation.
+The current Prefect flow is split into separate tasks for EIA ingestion, weather ingestion, and feature dataset building.
+This gives Prefect more useful visibility into each stage of the pipeline.

 ## Setup
 ### 1. Clone the Repository